-More than likely, you’ll need to put off exploring Linville Gorge for a day and check into your accommodations for the evening: your tent at the Linville Falls Trailer Lodge and Campground in Linville.
+More than likely, you’ll need to put off exploring Linville Gorge for a day and check into your accommodations for the evening: your tent at the Linville Falls Campground, RV Park & Cabins in Linville.

 Day 3: Going Into (and Coming Out of) Linville Gorge

 Linville Gorge has been described as one of the wildest spots on the East Coast.
 During its 13-mile run through the gorge, the Linville River drops 2,000 feet.
 The 11,786-acre Linville Gorge wilderness includes several trails, though because this is a wilderness, they are neither maintained nor blazed – and as a result, not easy to follow.
 Don’t let this deter you; there are several ways to experience the gorge.

 A good start is at the National Park Service’s Linville Falls Visitor Center at Milepost 316.3 on the Blue Ridge Parkway.
 Here, you can get general information about exploring the gorge.
 It’s also a gateway to about 2 miles of trail that provide the safest access to the defile.